updownpress/markdown-lint/rules/001-header-increment.md

+---
-## MD001 - Header levels should only increment by one level at a time
+title: MD001 - Header levels should only increment by one level at a time

-Tags: headers
+tags:  [headers]

-Aliases: header-increment
+alias: header-increment
+---

 This rule is triggered when you skip header levels in a markdown document, for
 example: